Skip to content

 Forgetting expiry dates.

 Battery (7-10 years) and hydrostatic release unit (HRU) (expiry ~2 years): a beacon that "looks new" can be out of service.
-Self-test does not replace the schedule.
+Self-test does not replace the calendar.

 8. Which beacon for which program

-• Regatta, multi-boat, or "I want it to follow me" → the PLB3 AIS/RLS personal beacon is the most versatile.
+• Regattas, multi-boat programs, or "I want it to follow me" → the PLB3 personal AIS/RLS beacon is the most versatile.

-• Man overboard recovery (crew member overboard) → an AIS MOB beacon (MOB1/MOB2), in addition to the boat's EPIRB — not instead of it.
+• Man overboard recovery (crew overboard) → an AIS MOB beacon (MOB1/MOB2), in addition to the boat's EPIRB — not instead of.

 And the workshop's honest take: the most expensive beacon poorly coded is worth less than a basic EPIRB1 properly registered.
 The priority budget is the 406 MHz + coding + registration; the rest is comfort (useful, but secondary).